 These problems vary in severity and duration depending on the specific methadone dose taken and duration of use.

 Methadone withdrawal stabilization, also known as detoxification or detox, is done in a similar way as most opiate withdrawal treatment.
-In general, the opiate withdrawal stabilization procedures resemble those used for withdrawal from sedatives: longer-acting opiates are substituted for shorter-acting ones and the patient is stabilized on the longer-acting opiate medication, such as Suboxone.
-The patient will be most uncomfortable during the first one to three days of the opiate withdrawal phase, so a combination of clonidine (an alpha-adrenergic agonist), a sedative such as phenobarbital, and a nonsteroidal anti-inflammatory such as Motrin (generic name ibuprofen) is frequently combined with the longer-acting opiate to help make the patient more comfortable for the first two to three days of the conversion to Suboxone.
-Usually after day three of the correct dose of Suboxone, a patient's withdrawal symptoms and opiate cravings have almost completely subsided.
+In general, the opiate withdrawal stabilization procedures resemble those used for withdrawal from sedatives: longer-acting opioids are substituted for shorter-acting ones and the patient is stabilized on the longer-acting opioid medication, such as Suboxone.
+The patient will be most uncomfortable during the first one to three days of the opioid withdrawal phase, so a combination of clonidine (an alpha-adrenergic agonist), a sedative such as phenobarbital, and a non-steroidal anti-inflammatory such as Motrin (generic name ibuprofen) is frequently combined with the longer-acting opioid to help make the patient more comfortable for the first two to three days of the conversion to Suboxone.
+Usually after day three of the correct dose of Suboxone, a patient’s withdrawal symptoms and opiate cravings have almost completely subsided.

 Most users of methadone need help with their addiction and require residential drug treatment.
-Few people can safely stop using without a certified detoxification and science-based addiction treatment program.
+Few people can safely stop using without a certified detoxification and evidence-based addiction treatment program.

-Typically, methadone abusers go through a detoxification program—or withdrawal stabilization—before beginning a long-term treatment program.
+Typically, opioid addicts go through a detoxification program—or withdrawal stabilization—before beginning a long-term treatment program.
 Patients can be prescribed anti-addiction medications to lessen the withdrawal symptoms.

 - Individual counseling